 Undescended Testicles in Newborns.
 Cryptorchidism: Symptoms and Treatment

 Cryptorchidism is when one or both male testes do not descend in the scrotal sac.
-This can happen with newborns who are full term or born prematurely.
-According to the American Urological Association, undescended testes occurs in about 3–4 percent of all full-term male newborns and in about 21 percent of premature male babies.
+This can happen with newborns who are full-term or born prematurely.
+According to the American Urological Association, undescended testes occur in about 3–5 percent of all full-term male newborns and in about 15–30 percent of premature male babies.
 In about 90 percent of all cases of cryptorchidism, there is just one undescended testicle.